Darkux/codes/README.md

 # codes
-this is my codes, test, librely and proyect
+this is my codes, test, library and proyect